Ashe/ashe.github.io/data/content/projects/2022/voronoi-haxe.md

 # What is this?

-I build this as part of my introduction to both [Haxe](https://haxe.org/) and [Heaps](https://heaps.io/).
+I built this as part of my introduction to both [Haxe](https://haxe.org/) and [Heaps](https://heaps.io/).
 I started off with their [sample projects](https://heaps.io/samples/) and iterated until I had a good handle about what tools were available.
-The result is something similar to another project of mine, [HexagonalHS](/project/hexagonalhs/).
+The result is something similar to another project of mine, [HexagonalHS](/project/simpleroguelikehs/).

 You can test this project live at [https://aas.sh/Voronoi.haxe](https://aas.sh/Voronoi.haxe/).